-The most universal and prominent societies that can strongly influence on one's behavior, decision, values and attitudes is the society that hold to religion and that is why religious commitment is an important and cultural factor.
-Based on the previous studies, Mizerski and Muhammad (2010) found that the consumers' commitment in performing religious activities, rather than their beliefs in religious doctrines, have an effect in their responses in regards to their behaviors in the marketplace.
+and that is why religious commitment is an important and cultural factor.
+Based on the previous studies, Mizerski and Muhammad (2010) found that the consumers' commitment in performing religious behaviors in the marketplace.
 The way to measure for religious commitment would be a single item measure.
 Basically, consumers who rated themselves as being more religious followers tended to report being more offended by the advertising of "controversial" products such as liquor among Muslim consumers (Fam et al., 2004).
 In order words, we could say that, religious commitment is the degree of ones being religious.

-H4: Attitude
+124 14 H4: Attitude